Who said you had to leave your favorite town to go on vacation?

-Ridgefield has beautiful wineries all throughout and around the city.
+Ridgefield has beautiful wineries throughout and around the city.
 If you love wine, go winery-hopping!

-- One winery you can head out to is the Windy Hills Winery (3 miles from downtown, an 8-minute drive).
-They once were known as the Windy Hills Christmas Tree Farm.
-They create a year-round setting for people to gather from near and far.
-They have a bright, rustic tasting room that is open Friday through Sunday with outdoor seating during the warm summer months.
-Their wines consist of earthy reds, bright whites and rose.
+Once known as the Windy Hills Christmas Tree Farm,they create a year-round setting for people to gather from near and far.
+Windy Hills’ bright, rustic tasting room is open Friday through Sunday and offers outdoor seating during the summer.
+Check out their Facebook page for events live music, yoga, art, and other events.

-- After relaxing at the Windy Hills Winery, head down to the next winery at Stavalaura (3 miles from Windy Hills Winery, a 7-minute drive).
-The first Piont Noir vines were planted in 2003 by the owner and winemaker, Joe Leadingham, and his daughter, Laura, for her high school horticulture project.
+The first Pinot Noir vines were planted in 2003 by the owner and winemaker, Joe Leadingham, and his daughter, Laura, for her high school horticulture project.
 The vines produced such delicious fruit that Joe was inspired to plant more vines on the family land.
 Joe named the winery after his three granddaughters, Stacy, Valerie, and Laura.
-The vineyard currently produces three wines: Pinot Noit, Zweigelt, and Golubok.
+The vineyard currently produces three wines: Pinot Noir, Zweigelt, and Golubok.
 The Tasting Room is open Saturdays and Sundays Noon-5PM.

-- Then, wrap up your night by going to see a show at the Old Liberty Theater, also located on Main Ave (a short walk from Vinnie’s Pizza).
+Then, wrap up your night by going to see a show at the Old Liberty Theater, located at 115 N Main Ave.
 It is a historic landmark that was built in 1946 by Red and Sue Hicks in memory of their son, Frank, who was killed in an accident during WWII.
 Now serving as a coffee shop and theater, they showcase artists from around the world!
 Check out their schedule here for shows.